UniBee-Billing/unibee-go-client/docs/MerchantCreditPromoCreditDecrementPost200ResponseData.md

 `func (o *MerchantCreditPromoCreditDecrementPost200ResponseData) HasUserPromoCreditAccount() bool`

 HasUserPromoCreditAccount returns a boolean if a field has been set.

+### GetCreditTransaction

+`func (o *MerchantCreditPromoCreditDecrementPost200ResponseData) GetCreditTransaction() UnibeeApiBeanCreditTransaction`

+GetCreditTransaction returns the CreditTransaction field if non-nil, zero value otherwise.

+### GetCreditTransactionOk

+`func (o *MerchantCreditPromoCreditDecrementPost200ResponseData) GetCreditTransactionOk() (*UnibeeApiBeanCreditTransaction, bool)`

+GetCreditTransactionOk returns a tuple with the CreditTransaction field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCreditTransaction

+`func (o *MerchantCreditPromoCreditDecrementPost200ResponseData) SetCreditTransaction(v UnibeeApiBeanCreditTransaction)`

+SetCreditTransaction sets CreditTransaction field to given value.

+### HasCreditTransaction

+`func (o *MerchantCreditPromoCreditDecrementPost200ResponseData) HasCreditTransaction() bool`

+HasCreditTransaction returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)